Master of Science in Legal Administration Faculty

 Pete has been an Adjunct Professor in the MSLA program since 2004.
 He also teaches in the Essential Competencies for Legal Administrators offered by the Association of Legal Administrators.
 He is on the Board of Editors for the publication, Accounting and Financial Planning for Law Firms.
 In 2008, Pete was admitted as a Fellow in the College of Law Practice Management.
 He is a frequent speaker at educational and legal related conferences and seminars each year.

 Leslie Ranniger teaches Legal Practice Seminar and Introduction to Small Practice Management in the MSLA program.
 Leslie started her own law firm in Boulder in 1990, and for over 20 years her practice emphasized corporate law and general litigation, as well as health law, real estate, and family law.
 Previously, Leslie practiced with Frascona and Joiner in Boulder. and with Cosgriff, Dunn & Abplanalp in Vail; she was also Vice President and General Counsel for Ameracq, Incorporated, and was appointed to monitor the Legal Services Corporation in the Western U.S. Leslie is a graduate of the University of Denver (J.D., 1985 and M.B.A., 1982) and the University of Colorado at Boulder (B.A., 1979), and is an L.L.M. candidate at the National Judicial College/University of Nevada.
-She currently adjudicates an array of administrative law matters for the State of Colorado, and also teaches business and health law courses at two other Colorado universities.
+She is currently Corporate Counsel for Sterling Healthcare Services, a national healthcare enterprise with facilities across the U.S. Leslie also teaches business and health law courses at two other Colorado universities.

 Lorri T. Salyards, CLM, is Executive Director of Moye White LLP, a 50-attorney firm in Denver, Colorado and is a Certified Legal Manager.
 Lorri has been a legal administrator for 23+ years.
 She is an author in ALA’s Management Encyclopedia and has been published in The Colorado Lawyer and ALA News.
 She speaks at several industry events each year and recently was an instructor in the MDA Program for Law Firm Owners and Partner at the Lagos School of Business in Lagos, Nigeria.
 Lorri is also an instructor in ALA’s Essential Competencies for Legal Administrators program.
 She has been a member of the Association of Legal Administrators and served on the Mile High Chapter Board for 12+ years in many different committee and officer positions, including President.
 She also served at the regional level as an officer in Region 4 for three years.